victorwitkamp/PortalCMS/README.md

 This may work on other configurations as well.

 - IIS webserver
-- PHP 7.2.13
+- PHP 7.2+
 - MySQL 5.7
 - Yarn
 - Composer

 ## Installation
+composer update
+npm install

-npm install --global gulp-cli
+npm install gulp-cli

-Install node_modules by running "yarn" from the project folder.
-Install composer requirements by running "composer update".
+gulp

 ## Credits